LIMITED TIME: GET 20% OFF YOUR FIRST YEAR WITH CODE: SAVE20

 Ready to get your track out in the world?
 Sign up to MusicDigi to release your music to all the major music stores and streaming platforms.

-MusicDigi gets your music on major streaming platforms including Spotify, Apple Music, Amazon, Deezer and more.
+MusicDigi is the smart, easy way to get your music on the world’s biggest platforms like Spotify, Apple Music, Tidal, and more.

 Join MusicDigi